Anna: A praying heart that trusts God’s Word

 This Christmas Season, may the following prayer draw you closer to God’s gift, the One who is too wonderful for words…

 Lord Jesus, I open my heart to You.
 You are the One who came for me, died for me, and rose for me.
 You are my Savior!
 Thank You for being present in my life as my Daily Bread, my Living Water, my Word of Life, my Prince of Peace, and my Song of Songs.
 I acknowledge You as the Guardian of my way, the Keeper of my heart, the Provider of my needs, the Security of my future, the Sustainer of my hope, and the Foundation of my faith.
 In darkness I receive Your light, in weakness I receive Your strength, in uncertainty I receive Your wisdom, in conflict I receive Your victory, and in hard times I receive Your overcoming grace.
 Thank You for being the Way that leads me to the Father’s heart, for being the Truth that keeps me from confusion, and for being the Life that can never be depleted or taken away.
 Amen!

 Anna, returned thanks to God and talked of Jesus…And the Child grew and became strong in spirit, filled with wisdom; and the grace (favor and spiritual blessing) of God was upon Him.
 Luke 2:38,40 AMP

-This article is the first in a 4-part Christmas devotional series entitled “A Heart for Jesus” written by Roy Lessin, co-founder of DaySpring.
+This article is the fourth in a 4-part Christmas devotional series entitled “A Heart for Jesus” written by Roy Lessin, co-founder of DaySpring.
 To read more from Roy, you can follow his Facebook page Meeting in the Meadow or click here to view the rest of this 4-part series.